Cartesian Fibrations of $(\infty,2)$-categories

 \end{nscenter} is left \(\Nsc(p)\)-inner if and only if the corresponding 1-simplex \(\alpha^{\ast}\colon h\to gf\) in \(\E(x,z)\) is \(p_{x,z}\)-cartesian and maps to a \(p_{x',z}\)-cartesian arrow in \(\E(x',z)\) after pre-composing with any arrow \(x'\to x\).
 Similarly, \(\alpha\) is right \(\Nsc(p)\)-inner if and only if the corresponding 1-simplex \(\alpha^{\ast}\colon h\to gf\) in \(\E(x,z)\) is \(p_{x,z}\)-cartesian and maps to a \(p_{x,z'}\)-cartesian arrow in \(\E(x,z')\) after post-composing with any arrow \(z\to z'\). \end{lemma} \begin{proof} We prove the left inner case.
 The proof for right inner triangles is completely analogous.
 Suppose first that \(\alpha^{\ast}\) is \(p_{x,z}\)-cartesian in \(\E(x,z)\) and maps to a \(p_{x',z}\)-cartesian arrow in \(\E(x',z)\) after pre-composing with any arrow \(x'\to x\).
 By Remark~\ref{rem:unwinding} we have to provide a solution for every lifting problem of the form

-By adjunction, this corresponds to a lifting problem of the form where we have committed a small abuse of language denoting by \(\alpha^{\ast}\) also the transpose map \(\mathfrak{C}\Delta^2 \to \E\) induced by \(\alpha\).
+for \(n \geq 3\).
+Transposing along the adjunction \(\fCs\dashv \Nsc\), this corresponds to a lifting problem of the form where we have committed a small abuse of language denoting by \(\alpha^{\ast}\) also the transpose map \(\fCs\Delta^2 \to \E\) induced by \(\alpha\).
 As a straightforward calculation shows, the lifting problem in \eqref{t} corresponds, at the level of marked simplicial sets, to the lifting problem